This is our annual reminder about spending your Flexible Spending Account dollars and setting your allotment for next year.

 Find Unclaimed Expenses

 Have you spent money on qualifying medical expenses this year and not applied for reimbursement for those funds?
 Well, now is the time to do it.
-Some companies will allow you to go past 12/31 to actually claim expenses for reimbursement, but you must have spent the money prior to 12/31.

 I used to keep all my receipts from medical expenses in one spot.
 At this time each year I would sort through those expenses and make sure they are claimed against my flexible spending account funds.